 Deirdre wowed Ireland with her performance on Dancing With The Stars (RTE1) which saw her deservedly reach the final.
-She is the voice of the hugely successful Gogglebox in Ireland since it started in 2016 on TV3.
-She was co-presenter on The Six O’Clock show, also on TV3.
-She has hosted the Irish Film and Television Academy Awards (IFTAs) two years in a row.
+She was co-presenter on The Six O’Clock show, also on TV3, and has hosted the Irish Film and Television Academy Awards (IFTAs) two years in a row.
 She has appeared on the BBC’s QI, The Blame Game and Delete, Delete, Delete plus Dave’s As Yet Untitled.
 She also starred alongside Debi Mazar and Hillary Duff in Darren Starr’s hit sitcom Younger (TV Land, USA) in 2017.

 Deirdre has performed around the world, at Kilkenny Cat Laughs, Edinburgh Fringe Festival, Melbourne Comedy Festival and Adelaide Comedy Festival.
-She hosted and co-wrote the ten-part TV series of stand-up comedy and sketches called The Lounge for RTÉ/BBC which included guests such as Rich Hall, Adam Hills, Jeff Green and Dara O Briain.
+She hosted and co-wrote the ten-part TV sketch and stand-up series The Lounge for RTÉ/BBC which included guests such as Rich Hall, Adam Hills, Jeff Green and Dara O Briain.
 She was a guest on The Panel hosted by Dara O Briain (RTÉ) and starred in Edinburgh and Beyond (Comedy Central).

 Deirdre’s talent and versatility as a performer has seen her receive huge acclaim and recognition in recent years.
 Her leading role of Debra Moone in the award winning Sky One series Moone Boy (IFTAs, British Comedy Awards, Emmy Awards), opposite Peter McDonald and writer Chris O’ Dowd, has earned her an IFTA (Irish Film and Television Academy Awards) nomination and also reaffirmed her place as one of Ireland’s most loved and revered comedy actresses, as well as introducing her to a new generation of fans.